 The results of this study suggest a strong association between mice genotype and gut microbiome richness, diversity and composition.
 However, several factors might have contributed to some of the observed variability.
 Prior research has attributed a significant proportion of this variability to factors such as the "cage effect," which reflects the influence of housing arrangements (up to 32%), and individual mouse-to-mouse differences (up to 46%) (77).
-These findings underscore the need of methodological refinements in experimental designs to reduce the background noise by feeding the animals with a control diet for several weeks or using gnotobiotic (germ-free) mice implanted with homogenized fecal samples (78, 79, 80).
-In this study, we employed the former approach, yet variability at the baseline was still noteworthy, illustrating the complexities of achieving uniformity.
-Gnotobiotic models, while effective in creating a more homogeneous microbiomes, require specialized germ-free facilities and can potentially affect immune system development in the early stages due to the absence of the microbiota.
-An alternative approach involves pretreating animals with broad-spectrum antibiotics and providing high-fiber food before inoculating them with homogenized fecal samples (81).
-This method strikes a balance between practicality and efficacy, potentially reducing variability without the logistical and biological complexities of gnotobiotic systems.
+These findings underscore the need of methodological refinements in experimental designs to reduce intersubject variability by controlling experimental conditions.
+This can be achieved by equalization of microbiome via co-housing and feeding the animals a control diet pre-baseline or using gnotobiotic (germ-free) mice implanted with homogenized fecal samples (78, 79, 80).
+In this study, the former approach was adapted, yet variability at the baseline was still noteworthy, illustrating the complexities of achieving uniformity.
+Gnotobiotic models, while effective in creating a more homogeneous microbiomes, require specialized germ-free facilities and can potentially affect immune system development in the early stages due to the absence of normal microbiota.
+An alternative approach involves pretreating animals with broad-spectrum antibiotics and providing high-fiber feed before inoculating them with homogenized fecal samples (81).
+This method strikes a balance between practicality and efficacy, potentially reducing the unwanted variability without the logistical and biological complexities of gnotobiotic systems.
 These considerations are valuable for enhancing the robustness and reproducibility of microbiome research, ensuring more reliable outcomes.

 References